“A back of an envelope algorithm is often good enough to compete with an optimal formula, and certainly good enough to outdo expert judgment.”

-Some other expressions of systematic trend following from pro trend traders:
+Another way of saying trend following from a pro trend trader:

 “Systematic managers trade by following non-emotional sets of trading rules often based on mathematical models of market behavior.
 Systematic managers use their judgment and intuition in designing their market models and trading systems.
 Discretionary managers, on the other hand, apply judgment and intuition in making every trading decision.”

 Yet another view: